Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 sides raised.
 A few seats covered the paddocks down to the pitch down the

 sides.
-The away fans from Arnhem were further along from us.
+The away fans from Arnhem were further away from us.
 The configuration

 of the arena made for an excellent atmosphere.
 The PEC Ultras at the far end